smaybius/NoiseMachine/README.md

 </Target>
 ```

 Miniaudio is compiled as a DLL if the host machine is Windows, or a .so file if Linux.
 In the commands, the `&#xD;&#xA;` is a line break.
 The Windows part executes `cl.exe`, a command-line tool that uses MSVC on an individual code file, and the `/LD` flag specifies the output as a DLL file. `/Fe` and `/Fo` are output flags.
 On the Linux part, it uses a specific GCC cross-compiler depending on which target platform is specified.
 For example, if "x64" is set, the final command is `x86_64-linux-gnu-gcc -shared -o libs/x64/miniaudio_linux.so extern/miniaudio.c -lpthread -lm -ldl`.

-To build for WebAssembly, use emscripten.
+For Linux, LibClang and LibClangSharp must be manually merged with the ClangSharpPInvokeGenerator.
+To do that, copy each .so file from the .nupkg files of LibClang and LibClangSharp into `~/.dotnet/tools/.store/clangsharppinvokegenerator/[version]/clangsharppinvokegenerator/[version]/tools/net8.0/any`.